For Journalists

 Gapminder wants to make it easy to spread facts and give context to breaking news.
 Our free-to-use tools enable journalists to test their audience’s knowledge, see how data on important global trends has changed over time, and see inside the homes of people on different incomes across the world.

-We have three main tools that journalists may find useful in their work:
+We also have three main tools that journalists may find useful in their work:

 All our content is freely available to use under the Creative Commons Attribution 4.0 International license.
 All you need to do is credit us in the following way: “Free material from www.gapminder.org”.